scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 visual AI pipeline system on top of many de facto standard components used by the machine learning community.
 Using KubeFlow Pipelines provides reproducability and auditability.
 Using Kubernetes provides scalability and standardization.
-Using ElyraAI for visual development provides ease of use, such that all internal and external stakeholders are empowered to audit the system in all dimensions.
+Using Elyra for visual development provides ease of use, such that all internal and external stakeholders are empowered to audit the system in all dimensions.